Ryan-DeStefano/Amazon-Remote-Sensing/README.md

 # Amazon-Remote-Sensing
-Project focused on tracking greenness trends of of plantations within the amazon rainforest aiming to find signals of deforestation.
+Project focused on tracking greenness trends of of plantations within the amazon rainforest aiming to find signals of deforestation and ultimately predict deforestation year.

 **LandsatTS Walkthrough Folder:**

 Contains code walking through the usage of the R package, "LandsatTS".
+This package is the basis of the research and is being changed/adapted to the rainforest setting.
 Follows directly the steps laid out in https://github.com/logan-berner/LandsatTS?tab=readme-ov-file#4-quantify-growing-season-characteristics

 **Brazil Folder:**